Skip to main content

 • “These can be increased by taking the characters to a training facility and practicing to increase their parameters and subsequent combat performance.”

-• “Not even David Bowie saved this game; it is poorly optimized.”
+• “Not even David Bowie saved this game; it's poorly optimized.”

-• “Lastly, the gameplay in this game is just... my gosh, so terrible.
-It's not optimized for any set of controls, and this game literally mixes in Tekken-style fighting mechanics (which don't work well at all) with FPS moments that just make the game even worse.”
+• “Lastly, the gameplay this game has is just... my gosh, so terrible.
+It's not optimized for any set of controls, and this game literally mixes in Tekken-style fighting mechanics (which don't work well at all) and AI that is pro-level on all difficulties at random fights, making the game even worse.”

-Players find the grinding aspect of the game to be tedious, particularly during the final boss fight, where the inability to access collected items and the boss's increased difficulty contribute to frustration.
-Additionally, while the open world offers exploration opportunities, it often lacks engaging activities outside the main storyline, leading to a sense of monotony.
+Players find the grinding aspect of the game to be tedious, particularly during the final boss encounter, which becomes frustrating due to mechanics that limit item usage and increase difficulty.
+The open world offers exploration opportunities, but many feel it lacks engaging activities outside the main storyline, contributing to a sense of monotony.
+Overall, the combination of challenging boss fights and limited resources leads to a grinding experience that detracts from enjoyment.

 • “The final boss is tedious and annoying; when you get him down to 50% HP, he goes into turbo mode, so don't forget to have some extra health kits.”